 The new Edge browser will be automatically delivered via a Windows Update to Windows 10 users over the next few months, however, it will also be made available for Windows 10, Windows 8.1, Windows 8, Windows 7, macOS, iPhone, iPad, and Android.
 Microsoft has even promised Edge for Linux in the future.

 The new Edge browser contains many of the features found in Google Chrome such as working with Chrome extensions and features found in the older Edge browser such as several major security enhancements that help protect users from web-based attacks created against Windows.

 Many websites are safe but more than a few have been developed to gain your personal information or your computer’s resources for a variety of reasons.
 Cyber attackers don’t live by any set of rules and will do anything to take advantage of people through hacking or deception.
+If you’re ever questioning the safety of a website or browser, use WOT’s Extension for the ultimate coverage and protection.
 We’re taking an in-depth look at Edge and how secure it is.

 How does Microsoft Edge compare to the previous version?

 The new Microsoft Edge is available in more than 90 languages, as well as on iOS and Android, providing users with a true cross-platform experience.
 The new Microsoft Edge comes with more privacy, more productivity, and more value while you browse.
 Additionally, the new browser is packed full of new features like tracking prevention, which is on by default, and provides three levels of control while you browse.

 Users are also able to customize their online experience with the new Edge browser.
 Through an innovative new feature, users can choose a new tab page layout or design and select the types of news they want to see.

 Additionally, the new and improved Edge comes with great new capabilities including;

 - Microsoft Search in Bing integration